19 Alluring Islands to Visit in Florida

 Clearwater Beach – One of the Most Visited Islands in Florida

 Whenever we write about Clearwater Beach, we disclose our prejudice – we live there!
-Probably the most visited beach on our islands to visit in Florida list.
+Probably the most visited beach on our list of islands to visit in Florida.
 This is a family beach with a big marina that supports all types of water activities.

 Kids love the Clearwater Marine Aquarium and Captain Memo’s Pirate Cruise.
 Beautiful white soft sand covers 3 miles of beaches.
 Tons of hotel choices and plenty of shopping make Clearwater Beach a perfect vacation for the whole family.